 Supporting people to reintegrate from prison into their communities, feeding struggling families, and upskilling people to find employment are among nine Baptist Church community initiatives to be funded under Carinity’s Innovations Grants.

-The South-East Queensland communities of Park Ridge, Nundah, Logan, Forest Lake, Cannon Hill, Elanora and Windsor as well as regional towns Nanango and Kirwan will benefit from a total of $43,500 in grants.
+The South-East Queensland communities of Logan, Nundah, Forest Lake, Cannon Hill, Palm Beach and Windsor as well as regional towns Nanango and Kirwan will benefit from a total of $43,500 in grants.

 Carinity CEO Jon Campbell says the Carinity Innovation Grants, available to Queensland Baptist Churches and now in their 12th year, were highly competitive with applications exceeding previous years.